sepehrshariati/Koochik/README.md

 ```

-## deopendency injection
+## dependency injection

-Koochik uses PHP-DI for dependency injection, making it easy to manage your dependencies.
+HTTP Kernel uses PHP-DI for dependency injection, making it easy to manage your dependencies.
 Suppose you have a service like:
 ```
 // src/Services/GreetingService.php
 namespace App\Services;